Duet3D/wiki-content/User_manual/Tuning/Input_shaping.md

 Install and configure your accelerometer and capture some data as described here: [Accelerometers](/User_manual/Connecting_hardware/Sensors_Accelerometer)

-There is an DWC plugin that will help signifcantly in tuning input shaping to match your specific mahcine, see: [Input shaping plugin](/User_manual/Tuning/Input_shaping_plugin)
+There is an DWC plugin that will help significantly in tuning input shaping to match your specific machine, see: [Input shaping plugin](/User_manual/Tuning/Input_shaping_plugin)

 Configure the input shaper using the M593 gcode command and do some test prints that elicit ringing patterns.
 M593 details and usage: [M593 Configure Input Shaping](/User_manual/Reference/Gcodes/M593)